 Other decisions you will want to make concern listing of minister emerita/us on church letterhead, directory, and in the congregation's listing in the UUA Directory.
 You might want to have a discussion of what relationship the minister emeritus/a will have with the congregation and with new ministers in the future.
 The Unitarian Universalist Ministers' Association (UUMA) publishes Guidelines which define appropriate reciprocal relationships between settled and emeritae/i ministers.
 UUMA Guidelines explicitly state that the expectations of former ministers and retired ministers with former congregations apply whether the minister is emerita/us or not.
 The honorary title implies no financial relationship between a former minister and the congregation.

 We hope this is helpful to you and your congregation.

-Please send the name of honored minister, date the honor was officially bestowed and your congregation details to:
+1) A letter on official letterhead indicating the name of the honored minister and the date the honor was officially bestowed

 2) A copy of the meeting minutes indicating the official vote to confer the status of Minister Emeritus/Emerita.

 You may send the document electronically to Julie Shaw at jshaw [at] uua [dot] org